What is AML in conveyancing?

 Should I buy “Subject to Finance” in Victoria?

 Should I buy ‘subject to finance’?
 What does “Subject to Finance” mean?
 It is a clause which makes the contract conditional on finance approval.
 This is fixed to a due date, generally 14 to 28 days after signing.
 When can I buy Subject to finance?
-Private sales only.
-Please note, this protection is not available for auction […]
+You can make your contract “subject to finance” in private […]

 Do I Need a Conveyancer? | Changes to Victoria’s Land Titles |